 We have a great list of things to sort out when moving into a new property on our blog.
 This article will go into a bit more detail about the specific services and how you’ll need to set them up.

-- Your property will have an existing supplier before you even move in – whether somebody has set up an account for you or not.
+- Your property will almost always have energy ready to use when you move in.
+This is provided by the existing supplier – whether anybody has set up an account for you or not.
 You can find your existing energy supplier if you need to.

-- If you decide to switch supplier, this can take 17 days and so should be initiated a few weeks before you move in.
+- If you decide to switch supplier, this can take up to 17 days and so should be initiated a few weeks before you move in.
+You can set up your energy with our recommended supplier ScottishPower directly; start by entering your postcode and you can complete the switch and add your payment details directly on their website during setup.

 - Unless your supply has successfully switched by the time you move in, you will need to pay the existing supplier for any energy you use between move-in day and the day you switch (if you choose to switch).
 It’s important that you get in touch with them to pay this, as failure to do so may prevent your switch to a different supplier from going ahead.
 Read more about ensuring your switch goes without a hitch!